sahilsaha7773/Meme-Generator/README.md

 # Meme Generator
-A simple a meme generator web application made with React JS.
+A simple meme generator web application made with React JS.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).